Ilya Repin: Reply of the Zaporozhian Cossacks

-In 1883 he traveled around Western Europe with Vladimir Stasov.
+In 1883, he traveled around Western Europe with Vladimir Stasov.
 Repin's painting Religious Procession in Kursk Province was shown at the eleventh Itinerants' Society Exhibition.
-In that year he painted "The wall of Pere Lachaise Cemetery commemorating the Paris Commune".
-In 1886, he traveled to the Crimea with Arkhip Kuinji, and produced drawings and sketches on Biblical subjects.
+In that year, he painted The Wall of Pere Lachaise Cemetery Commemorating the Paris Commune.
+In 1886, he traveled to the Crimea with Arkhip Kuindzhi, and produced drawings and sketches on biblical subjects.

-In 1887 he visited Austria, Italy, and Germany, and retired from the board of the Wanderers, painted two portraits of Leo Tolstoy at Yasnaya Polyana and painted Alexander Pushkin on the Shore of the Black Sea (in collaboration with Ivan Aivazovsky).
-In 1888 he traveled to Southern Russia and the Caucasus, where he did sketches and studies of descendants of the Zaporozhian Cossacks.
+In 1887, he visited Austria, Italy, and Germany, and retired from the board of the Wanderers, painted two portraits of Leo Tolstoy at Yasnaya Polyana and painted Alexander Pushkin on the Shore of the Black Sea (in collaboration with Ivan Aivazovsky).
+In 1888, he traveled to southern Russia and the Caucasus, where he did sketches and studies of descendants of the Zaporozhian Cossacks.
+Throughout the 1870s to 1880s, he visited Chuguyev and gathered materials for his future works.
+There, he painted his Archdeacon.

 Many of Repin's finest portraits were produced in the 1880s.
 Through the presentation of real faces, these portraits express the rich, tragical, and hopeful spirit of the period.
 His portraits of Aleksey Pisemsky (1880), Modest Mussorgsky (1881), and others created throughout the decade have become familiar to whole generations of Russians.
 Each is completely lifelike, conveying the transient, changeable nature of the sitter's state of mind.
 They give an intense embodiment of both the physical and spiritual life of the people who sat for him.

 In 1887 he was separated from his wife Vera.
 He visited Tolstoy at Yasnaya Polyana, and painted his portrait, and then took a long trip along the Volga and the Don, to the Cossack regions.
 This trip gave him material for his most famous historical work, Reply of the Zaporozhian Cossacks.
-The painting depicts an apocryphal event in 1678, when a group of cossacks supposedly amused themselves by drafting a highly insulting letter to the Turkish sultan, addressing him as "The Grand Imbecile."
+The painting depicts an apocryphal event in 1678, when a group of cossacks supposedly amused themselves by drafting a highly insulting letter to the Turkish sultan, addressing him as "The Grand Imbecile".
 Repin worked on this painting periodically between 1880 and 1891, creating an extraordinary ensemble of expressive faces.
 Most of the models were faculty members from the Academy of Arts, and had a variety of nationalities, including Russians, Ukrainians, a Cossack student, Greeks, and Poles.
-The cossack in a blue hat in the center is Mikhail Dragomirov, a General in the Russian army.
 The Cossack with a yellow hat, at the top right and almost hidden by Taras Bulba, is Fyodor Stravinsky, an opera singer with the Mariinsky Theatre, of Polish descent, and the father of the composer Igor Stravinsky.
+The central figure in the painting was inspired by a legendary Cossack leader Ivan Sirko, modeled by Russian General Mikhail Dragomirov.
 The finished work was so popular that he painted a second version.